glpaparelli/formally-quantum/notes/concepts/quantum-mechanics/Quantum Mechanics Phenomenas.md

 **Example:** it is impossible to clone a quantum variable or a [[Quantum Register]].

 ### Entanglement
-Possibility that two or more elements are in quantum states correlated with each other so that, even if transported at a great distance from each other, they maintain the correlation
+Possibility that two or more elements are in quantum states correlated with each other so that, even if transported at a great distance from each other, they maintain the correlation.